Skip navigation

 The survey was conducted by Survey Monkey on 22nd September 2020 to 524 US only respondents with a near equal split of male and female.

-This press release was distributed by ResponseSource Press Release Wire on behalf of Loaded PR in the following categories: Children & Teenagers, Men's Interest, Entertainment & Arts, Health, Leisure & Hobbies, Consumer Technology, for more information visit https://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of Loaded World in the following categories: Children & Teenagers, Men's Interest, Entertainment & Arts, Health, Leisure & Hobbies, Consumer Technology, for more information visit https://pressreleasewire.responsesource.com/about.